googleworkspace/android-samples/README.md

 1. Go to the [Google Cloud Console](https://cloud.google.com/console).
 1. Select a project, or create a new one.
-1. In the sidebar on the left, select APIs & auth.
-In the displayed list of APIs, make sure the Drive API status is set to ON.
+1. In the sidebar on the left, select *APIs & auth*.
+In the displayed list of APIs, make sure the *Drive API* status is set to `ON`.
-1. In the sidebar on the left, select Registered apps.
+1. In the sidebar on the left, select *Registered apps*.
-1. At the top of the page, select Register App.
+1. At the top of the page, select *Register App*.
-1. Type a name for the application and select Android.
+1. Type a name for the application and select *Android*.
-1. Choose Accessing APIs directly from Android.
+1. Choose Accessing APIs directly from *Android*.
 1. In the Package name field, enter the app's package name `com.google.android.gms.drive.sample.quickstart`
 1. In a terminal, run the the Keytool utility to get the SHA1 fingerprint of the certificate.
 For the debug.keystore, the password is android.